mtrunkat/bookmarklet/README.md

 }());">button</a> to your browser bar.
 ```

-Bookmarklet can be closed from iframe via following call (works in modern browsers only):
+The bookmarklet can be closed from iframe via following call (works in modern browsers only):

 	window.parent.postMessage('close', '*');